Anuradha Dullewe Wijeyeratne: Political career

-Wijeyeratne entered active politics in 1984 from United National Party's Samavadhi Student Union and also served as member of the United National Party National Executive Committee.
-Later he contested the Provincial Council elections in 1988 and was elected to the Sabaragamuwa Provincial Council.
-He had also served as the Public Relations Officer, Ministry of Higher Education & coordinating secretary to the Ministry of Justice.
-He was a member of Sri Lanka Government Delegation to the UNESCO 1979 Regional Conference in Geneva, Switzerland, member of the Sri Lankan Government Delegation in 1983 for the Commonwealth Sri Lanka festival held in London, member of the Government Delegation for the 1983 International Peace Conference, Hiroshima, Japan, a member of the Sri Lanka Government Delegation to UNESCO 1985 General Conference in Sofia, member of Sri Lanka Government Delegation to UNESCO 1987 General Conference in Paris, France and member of Sri Lanka Government Delegation to 1993 Asia Local government Conference in Kyoto, Japan.
-Wijeyeratne had also served as the Chairman of Dedigama Electorate Development Planning Committee.
+Wijeyeratne entered active politics in 1984 from the United National Party's Samavadhi Student Union.
+He also served as a member of the United National Party National Executive Committee.
+He contested the provincial council elections in 1988, and was elected to the Sabaragamuwa Provincial Council.
+He also served as the public relations officer of the Ministry of Higher Education and coordinating secretary to the Ministry of Justice.
+He was a member of the Sri Lanka Government Delegation to the UNESCO 1979 Regional Conference in Geneva, Switzerland, a member of the Sri Lankan Government Delegation in 1983 for the Commonwealth Sri Lanka festival held in London, ma ember of the Government Delegation for the 1983 International Peace Conference, Hiroshima, Japan, a member of the Sri Lanka Government Delegation to UNESCO 1985 General Conference in Sofia, a member of Sri Lanka Government Delegation to UNESCO 1987 General Conference in Paris, France, and a member of Sri Lanka Government Delegation to 1993 Asia Local Government Conference in Kyoto, Japan.
+Wijeyeratne also served as the chairman of Dedigama Electorate Development Planning Committee.